Frequently Asked Questions

 We do not.
 The artist or artist management should be capable of doing their own visa application online but we are happy to help (within reason), for no fee, on the application process

 We have an artist that has previously been denied entry to the UK.
-Is this a problem with issuing this artist with a work permit?
+Is this a problem with issuing this artist with a CoS?

 See "We have an artist currently charged…" (next)

 We have an artist currently charged/arrested/detained.
-Is this a problem with issuing this artist with a work permit?
+Is this a problem with issuing this artist with a CoS?

 Typically this is a case by case situation.
 If the artist made a genuine mistake (e.g. thought they didn't need a CoS to perform in the UK and were denied entry) then a CoS application will usually wipe out any previous issue.